ringcentral/engage-digital-api-docs/docs/basics.md

 }
 ```

-Here is some errors responses example that may occurs:

-////\\\

 ## Throttling

 The number of queries is limited, the maximum is set to 500 queries per minute, otherwise you will hit the limit.